-If you are a registered nurse or midwife, our MSc Public Health Practice with SCPHN (School Nursing) course sets you on the path to qualify as a School Nurse, a career which will see you working with children, young people and families and having a significant impact on their lives.
-We can help further nurture your skills so that you can make your own mark in this profession and in public health.
+If you are a registered nurse or midwife, the MSc Public Health Practice (SCPHN) (School Nursing) at the University of Surrey will set you on the path to qualifying as a school nurse, a career which will see you working with children, young people and families, and making a significant impact on their lives.
+We will nurture your skills so that you can make your own mark in this profession and in public health.

-Our academic award for MSc Public Health Practice with SCPHN (School Nursing) allows you to register the award with the Nursing and Midwifery Council.
+Completion of our MSc Public Health Practice with SCPHN (School Nursing) allows you to register the award with the Nursing and Midwifery Council.

 To be confirmed